-- ➤ The Area Office must immediately notify the Regional VPP Manager of any fatalities, catastrophes or other incidents occurring at a VPP worksite that require an enforcement inspection; as well as of a referral or complaint that concerns a VPP worksite, including complaint inquiries that would receive a letter response.
-If the VPP is a national VPP, the National Office should be notified. - ➤ If the Regional VPP Manager is the first person notified by the site of an event requiring an enforcement inspection, the VPP Manager must instruct the site to contact the appropriate Area Office (and the National Office if the fatality is on a National VPP site). - ➤ The inspection will be limited to the specific issue of the unprogrammed activity.
+- ➤ The Area Office must immediately notify the Regional VPP Manager of any fatalities, catastrophes or other incidents occurring at a VPP worksite that require an enforcement inspection; as well as of a referral or complaint that concerns a VPP worksite, including complaint inquiries that would receive a letter response. - ➤ If the Regional VPP Manager is the first person notified by the site of an event requiring an enforcement inspection, the VPP Manager must instruct the site to contact the appropriate Area Office. - ➤ The inspection will be limited to the specific issue of the unprogrammed activity.
 If citations are issued as a result of the inspection, a copy of the citation will be sent to the Regional VPP Manager.
-When an Area Office receives a referral from the VPP on-site team, the Area Director must notify the participant and the ASEC.
-Enforcement action may be initiated only after the ASEC approves such action.
+When an Area Office receives a referral from the VPP on-site team, the Area Director must notify the participant and the Assistant Secretary.
+Enforcement action can be initiated only after the Assistant Secretary approves such action.
 See CSP 03-01-003, Voluntary Protection Programs (VPP): Policies and Procedures Manual, April 18, 2008. - ➤ The Area Director will send the VPP Manager a copy of any report resulting from an enforcement case.